 Nosy Boraha (Ile Saint Marie)

 Nosy Boraha is one of the top ‘chill’ locations in all of Madagascar.
 It is situated just 8km off the western side of the mainland.
-With its long white sandy beaches that stretch for miles, it exudes peace and tranquility that tends to be the much-needed remedy from the rat race we call life.
+With its long white sandy beaches that stretch for miles, it exudes peace and tranquillity that tends to be the much-needed remedy from the rat race we call life.

 Those looking for a sense of exploration should not be discouraged as the island is crossed with trails allowing for spectacular walks or bike rides through the rainforest.
 The island has several fantastic accommodations for you to choose from.
 Stay in the Vanivola Hotel for a classic experience on the island with the Isle St Marie Beach Package Standard.
-Alternatively step it up a notch at the Princess Bora lodge with the Isle St Marie Beach Up Market Package.
+Alternatively, step it up a notch at the Princess Bora lodge with the Isle St Marie Beach Up Market Package.

 Nosy Be is one of the more frequented islands of Madagascar, and for good reason.
 The island has an assortment of great activities, from diving with tropical fish to visiting the bouncing lemurs at the Lokobe integral reserve, not to mention the sweet scent of ylang-ylang and vanilla that permeates the island air.
 If that’s the sort of thing that you are interested in, be sure to check out one or both of our amazing Nosy Be Dive and Nature Discovery and Nosy Be Beach Package tours.

 Visit the extravagant volcanic island of Nosy Komba.
 Being so easily accessible, the island has been a popular destination for travellers coming to Madagascar.
-It is a great place to visit if you are looking for beautiful clean beaches and incredible snorkeling locations.
+It is a great place to visit if you are looking for beautiful clean beaches and incredible snorkelling locations.
 The island is also engulfed with a lush tropical forest that is inhabited by many endemic species.
 So, jump to it and get on the Madagascar Luxury Island Hopping Upmarket to enjoy Nosy Komba as one of many great stops on the tour.

-Like its counterpart Nosy Komba, the island of Nosy Sakatia is only a quick boat trip from the island of Nosy Be, allowing for quick access without that burdensome mid trip stay over on your way to your destination.
-The island is a great dive and snorkel spot and the accommodation is ready to get you living like true islander.
+Like its counterpart Nosy Komba, the island of Nosy Sakatia is only a quick boat trip from the island of Nosy Be, allowing for quick access without that burdensome mid-trip stay over on your way to your destination.
+The island is a great dive and snorkel spot and the accommodation is ready to get you living like a true islander.
 If you plan on visiting, make sure to check out the Sakatia Lodge.
 This picturesque lodge has a range of great accommodation options, from the classic nature bungalows that offer a more ethnic and rustic feel, to the 3 bedroomed villa situated right on the beach perfect for that family vacation.
 Whatever your preference, be sure to take a look at the Madagascar Island Hopping Standard Package if Nosy Sakatia is a holiday destination for you.

 Last, but certainly not least, don’t forget about the day trips to the myriad of islands that call Madagascar home.
-Our favorites are the islands of Nosy Tanikely and Nosy Ve.
+Our favourites are the islands of Nosy Tanikely and Nosy Ve.
 Nosy Tanikely is the small-uninhabited islet off of Nosy Be.
 As a marine sanctuary, it’s one of the top snorkel destinations in the world and therefore should not be missed if you find yourself in Madagascar.
 Nosy Ve – essentially a 1:1000 scale version of the island of Madagascar – has gained its reputation from the red-tailed tropical bird that calls the island home.
 This island is the ultimate bird watchers location.